DiegoJVasquez/Unit-2-Project/README.md

 Blog API:

 To start the API, run the command npm run dev, which will run on http://localhost:3000.
-In the terminal, you should see the message "We really doing it 3000," indicating that the app is connected, and "Mongo be workin," indicating that the MongoDB database is connected.
+In the terminal, you should see the message "This demon is finally working in port 3000," indicating that the app is connected, and "Mongo freakin loves uss," indicating that the MongoDB database is connected.
 API Requests in Postman:

 Open the Postman app and ensure that your server is still running at http://localhost:3000.